Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 Step 4: Export as SRT

-Tap the export button and select SRT or VTT format.
-VidNotes generates a perfectly formatted subtitle file ready to upload to YouTube, Vimeo, or any video platform.
+Tap export and pick SRT or VTT.
+VidNotes generates a properly formatted file ready for YouTube, Vimeo, or any platform.

 Step 5: Upload to Your Video Platform